BRL-CAD/brlcad/src/other/perplex/README.txt

 =====
  API
 =====
-All scanner data is stored in a perplex_t object (a struct pointer).
-The scanner struct has a member named "extra" suitable for storing application data.
+All scanner data is stored in a perplex_t object.

 The template implements the following public functions:

 perplex_t perplexFileScanner(FILE *input)
     Creates a perplex_t object initialized to scan input from the specified file stream.
 The scanner will stop scanning when EOF is encountered.

 perplex_t perplexStringScanner(char *firstChar, size_t numChars)
     Creates a perplex_t object initialized to scan input from the specified string.
 The scanner will stop scanning when numChars characters have been scanned.

 void perplexFree(perplex_t scanner)